Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/README.md

 # NFT Module

-The `demo-nft-module` is a plug-and-play module designed to simplify the process of creating NFT (Non-Fungible Token) applications.
+The `sov-nft-module` is a plug-and-play module designed to simplify the process of creating NFT (Non-Fungible Token) applications.
 It's customizable and can be integrated with other modules in the Sovereign SDK.

 ## Table of Contents
 - [Core Concepts](#core-concepts)